-30 Years Ago: Robbie Robertson Finally Steps Out as a Solo Artist
+How Robbie Robertson Finally Stepped Out as a Solo Artist

 Robbie Robertson took his time releasing his first solo album, waiting almost a decade after the Band's Last Waltz came out.
 Eventually the sessions grew to include multiple famous colleagues – some old friends, some new – but Robbie Robertson never failed to live up to its name: This was the most personal thing he'd ever done.

-In an interview with Ultimate Classic Rock, Robertson admits that his songwriting is "an evolving process, and most of the time you don't know how deep you're going until you get there."
+In an exclusive interview with UCR, Robertson admits that his songwriting is "an evolving process, and most of the time you don't know how deep you're going until you get there."
 With Robbie Robertson, he got deep, indeed – and right from the start.

 The album began with a First Nations-inspired cadence, heralding its first collaborative moment, a poignant tribute to a lost friend, and a striking new career path.
 The synth-washed "Fallen Angel" sounded at once like an archetypal Robertson song and like nothing he'd ever done before.
 The effect is unsettling for anyone expecting the homespun mythology of his earlier work, and it set a template for much of Robbie Robertson, which arrived on Oct.
 27, 1987.